cognesy/instructor-php/docs/cookbook/examples/basics/complex_extraction_cohere.mdx

 ---
-title: 'Extraction of complex objects'
+title: 'Extraction of complex objects (Cohere)'
-docname: 'complex_extraction'
+docname: 'complex_extraction_cohere'
 ---

 ## Overview

-This is an example of extraction of a very complex structure from the provided text.
+This is an example of extraction of a very complex structure from the provided text with Cohere R models.

 ## Example